marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 <br>

 As mentioned earlier, `fio` benchmarks are executed with `direct=1` (`O_DIRECT`) and `sync=0` (no `O_SYNC`), so we are bypassing caches between kernel and userspace and we are writing I/O data directly to DMA buffers (I looked a bit more closely into DMA mechanisms in the past while [debugging network I/O on ARM64 systems](https://marcoguerri.github.io/2016/08/19/mp30-data-corruption-part2.html))
-. `O_DIRECT` will not give any guarantee that data is actually stored on the device (for that, we would need `O_SYNC`).
+. `O_DIRECT` will not give any guarantee that data is stored on the device (for that, we would need `O_SYNC`).
-Writing to DMA buffers implies that device throughput will have an impact on performance, as DMA regions are normally tracked in hardware ring buffers that are consumed at the device speed.
-We see from iSCSI block device benchmarks above that HDD and SSD block device throughputs with `O_DIRECT` from the client perspective differ by 10% at 2M.
-This might sound counter intuitive because we are doing only 15 IOPS end to end, while the spinning disk at 2M is able to handle 67 raw IOPS and CPU is at 14% utilization, which if projected linearly, should result in ability to handle ~112 IOPS at 100% utilization.
+Writing to DMA buffers implies that device throughput will have an impact on performance, as DMA regions are normally tracked in hardware ring buffers that are consumed at the device's speed.
+We see from iSCSI block device benchmarks above that
+HDD and SSD block device throughputs with `O_DIRECT` from the client perspective differ by 10% at 2M.
+This might sound counterintuitive because we are doing only 15 IOPS end to end, while the spinning disk at 2M can handle 67 raw IOPS and CPU is at 14% utilization, which if projected linearly, should result in the ability to handle ~112 IOPS at 100% utilization.
 However, despite being far from those 67 raw IOPS, we still see device I/O overhead for every operation, deriving from DMA buffer management with the drive.
-So, we need to consider some latency as synchrnous to the request.
+So, we need to consider some latency as synchronous to the request.
 It probably is not as high as the request latency at max IOPS, where other dynamics such as ring buffer saturation are at play, but considering those numbers anyway will make us underestimate expected throughput, which is fine.

 On the network side, `iperf3` benchmarks show sustained 75 MiB/s (600 Mbit/s) (that would correspond to 38 IOPS at 2M).
-This however is the best case scenario, with a communication consisting in a raw stream of bytes. iSCSI communication involves much more back and forth between server and client.
+This however is the best-case scenario, with a communication consisting of a raw stream of bytes. iSCSI communication involves much more back and forth between server and client.
 In particular, a look at network traffic gives an idea of what messages are being exchanged:

 <p align="center">